JiayingWei/jiayingwei.github.io/portfolio/jisho.md

     {% endfor %}
 </div>

-Jisho.org is an online Japanese dictionary, I've relied on it countless times while learning the language and wanted to see if I could improve on it's minimalistic design.
+Jisho.org is an online Japanese dictionary, I've relied on it countless times while learning the language and wanted to see if I could improve on its minimalistic design.
 The following is a screenshot of it’s homepage.

 ![Jisho website screenshot - homepage]({{ site.baseurl }}/assets/images/jisho/background_1.png)

-While I really like it’s simple aesthetic, I thought that there were a few opportunities to bump up it’s polish, to simplify some of the text, and organize the information so that it’s even easier to use.
+While I really like its simple aesthetic, I thought that there were a few opportunities to bump up its polish, to simplify some of the text, and organize the information so that it’s even easier to use.

-**Goal:** For this case study I wanted to redesign the desktop version of Jisho.org focusing on _modernizing it’s look_ and encouraging people to _explore advanced search capabilities_ like sentences lookup and filtering.
+**Goal:** For this case study I wanted to redesign the desktop version of Jisho.org focusing on _modernizing its look_ and encouraging people to _explore advanced search capabilities_ like sentences lookup and filtering.

 Analysis
 --------